Austin Riley Preview, Player Props: Braves vs. Giants

 Austin Riley At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 30th, his on-base percentage ranks 55th, and he is 20th in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 28th in batting average, 49th in on-base percentage, and 17th in slugging.

-- Riley has had at least one RBI in 37.8% of his games this year (48 of 127), with two or more RBI 21 times (16.5%).
-He has also been responsible for three or more of his team's runs in six contests.
+- In 49 games this year (38.3%), Riley has picked up an RBI, and in 21 of those games (16.4%) he had two or more.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.